octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 - everyone can try to bruteforce the hash in order to find what number yielded this hash.
 This method just makes it a little harder to guess the number.

-## Refactoring the OpenRaffle entrypoint
+### Refactoring the OpenRaffle entrypoint
-The OpenRaffle entrypoint expects a new input: the number hash, which should be saved into the storage.
-Both the storage and entrypoint have to be modified.
-The method is very similar to what has been done before:
+The OpenRaffle entrypoint expects a new input: the number hash, that should be saved into the storage.
+Both the storage and entrypoint have to be modified.The method is very similar to what has been done before:

 1. Refactoring the storage: it must store a hash.
 According to the LIGO documentation, a hash has a `bytes` type: